NathanielMekonen/Spotify_ETL_Pipeline_Project/README.md

-# Creating an ELT Pipeline with Spotify Data
+# Creating an ETL Pipeline with Spotify Data

 The goal of this project is to build a data pipeline that extracts data on my recently played Spotify songs, cleans it, and loads it into a PostgreSQL database twice a day.
 This database can then be used to run queries and perform analytics on my listening trends.